This article was updated on December 8, 2021

 Jumping forward into 2017, there's still no joint album and their relationship seems to hit the "beef" stage once again.
-While on his ‘Saint Pablo’ Tour, Kanye targets DJ Khaled's hit single “Free Money” featuring Drake suggesting that he was engaged in payola.
+While on his Saint Pablo Tour, Kanye targets DJ Khaled's hit single "For Free" featuring Drake suggesting that he was engaged in payola.

-He rants, “Is it just me or did you hear that song so many times—you say you wanna play 'For Free’.
-Aye, aye.
-You know what it is, though?
-Because aye, I love Drake.
+"Is it just me or did you hear that song so many times—you say you wanna play 'For Free,'" Kanye ranted.
+"I love Drake.
 I love Khaled.
 But they set that song up, bro. ...
 Khaled, I know you got hitters from Miami.
 Please do not send them at my head.
 I just want to have a conversation about how we playing radio’s game.”

-"I’m not really sure what he’s referring to half the time.
-Because in the same breath, I went from being... like working on a project with him, to him sorta publicly shitting on me and DJ Khaled for being on the radio too much...
+"I’m not really sure what he’s referring to half the time," Drizzy said.
+"Because in the same breath, I went from being... like working on a project with him, to him sorta publicly shitting on me and DJ Khaled for being on the radio too much...
 I’m not sure why we’re the target of your choice that you made that night.
 And yeah, I accept what you’re going through, and I just go and continue working on my own thing."

-Chapter Eight: "Glow”
+Chapter Eight: "Glow" Reunion

 By the spring of 2017, the two would squash their differences yet again and collaborate on the track "Glow" off of Drake's More Life.

-Chapter Ten: Kanye West denies being involved
+Chapter Ten: Kanye Denies Involvement

-Chapter Eleven: Drake disses Kanye in unreleased track
+Chapter Eleven: Drake Disses Kanye in Unreleased Track

-On September 4, a snippet of an unreleased Drake and French Montana track called "No Stylist" leaked, and with it, a Drizzy verse taking shots at Ye's YEEZY line.
+On September 4 2018, a snippet of an unreleased Drake and French Montana track called "No Stylist" leaked, which included a Drizzy verse taking shots at Ye's YEEZY line.

-Chapter Twelve: Kanye's apology
+Chapter Twelve: Kanye's Apology

 Chapter Thirteen: Kanye's call out

 This time around, it was in reference to Drake's viral hit "In My Feelings," and its reference to "Kiki," who some speculated might be Kanye's wife Kim Kardashian.

-“The fact that people are making rumors and thinking that you fucked my wife and you’re not saying anything and you’re carrying it well like that.
-Don’t sit well with my spirit,” he said.
-“You know, if I had a girlfriend from Chicago and her name was Ranita and you were married to Rihanna, I wouldn’t make no song called RiRi.
+“The fact that people are making rumors and thinking that you fucked my wife and you’re not saying anything and you’re carrying it well like that,” Kanye said.
+“Don’t sit well with my spirit.
+You know, if I had a girlfriend from Chicago and her name was Ranita and you were married to Rihanna, I wouldn’t make no song called RiRi.
 So when you’re like, ‘Oh, I don’t know where it comes from.’
 You’re too smart for that, bro.
 You know where it came from.”